BarbaAlGhul/super_crop_planner/readme.md

 ### Knwon issues
 * The Rice Shoot appears as Unmilled Rice (since data is stracted directly from the game, this is how it comes).
 * Unmilled Rice growth time is considered only when it is unirrigated.
 I didn't think on a solution for the irrigated case yet.
+* Cactus fruit shows as a normal crop but in the game can only be planted inside a greenhouse.

 ---